Skip to main content

 Undergoing IVF using donor eggs to have my daughter was the best decision we could have made, and we have never once regretted it.
 I would say to people who are considering using donor eggs to just go for it!
 Of course, do your research and try and process as much information as possible.
 Because once you do, you’ll realise that your baby is no less yours despite them not coming from your own eggs.

-I hope that my story will give other parents the courage to consider egg donation and using donor eggs.
+I hope that my story will give other parents the courage to consider egg donation.
 I know that I would have come to the decision much easier if I had read some stories from other people in a similar position as myself.
 Initially, I had my concerns about using donor eggs, but ultimately the lack of genetics doesn’t make a difference – she is still very much my little girl.
 So I hope that this will show people that yes, the decision can be difficult, but staying positive and having a good mindset makes all of the difference.

 We are now enjoying the journey of parenthood and are looking forward to learning how much of our baby’s character comes down to nature, and how much is down to nurture!